closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 # Conclusions

-Going forward, we'll keep a few lessons with us:
+There are a few lessons that we're going to take away from this bugfix:
 1. Always make sure that you periodically poke **both sides** of any long-lived TCP connection.
 2. Not every connection failure is easy to simulate with software.
 Sometimes it